ExpressGateway/express-gateway.io/docs/policies/jwt.md

 To create consumers (user and apps): use the [CLI][cli] and [create user][users-create] or [create app][apps-create] command.

 To create a `jwt` credential for an user or app: use the [CLI][cli] and [create credential][credentials-create] command with type `jwt`.
 You can also use the [Admin API][admin_api] to do the same thing

 Once you create a token, you will get a key pair: `keyId` and `keySecret`.

-`keyId` one **must** be placed in the `sub` field of your JWT.
+`keyId` **must** be placed in the `sub` field of your JWT.
 Otherwise, the Gateway will not be able to verify the consumer bound to it, and it will refuse the request.
-You can skip this check setting the `checkCredentialExistence` to `false`.
+You can skip this check setting (although we do not recommend it) the `checkCredentialExistence` to `false`.

-`keySecret` is a password you can use to sign your tokens.
-Therefore you should put this one in your policy configuration.
+`keySecret` is a suggested password you can use to sign your tokens — so you should put this one in your policy configuration.
 Anyway, you're free to select your own `secret`, if required.

 #### Using RS256